MikeLepekhin/Non-thematic-Text-Classification/code/keywords_substitution/README.md

 | en         | 0.53 | 0.36 | 0.35 | 0.33 | 0.28 | 0.23 | 0.10 |

-### Adversatial XLM-Roberta when training is on the English data on 9 most relevant topics
+### Adversarial XLM-Roberta when training is on the English data on 8 most relevant topics

 alpha = 0.01